 Urban Alliance on Race Relations (UARR)

-As a founding member of the UARR in 1975, the Labour Council has championed issues of equity and inclusion through its work with the UARR.
+The Labour Council has championed issues of equity and inclusion through its work with the UARR.
 Labour Community Services has been proud to continue this work.
 In working with the UARR, the LCS was a panellist in the 2015 public forum on “Policing in the Somali-Canadian Community – A Dialogue,” which featured a Somalian keynote speaker from Minneapolis.

 Along with a broad coalition of groups and organizations, the UARR held a press conference in 2015 regarding the controversial death of Andrew Loku, a black man with mental health issues holding a hammer, who was shot dead by police officers.
 UARR has been working with unions like Unifor, as well as several ethnic groups, including Chinese, Italians, South Asian groups, to demand the Canadian Radio-Televison and Telecommunications Commission (C.R.C.T.) investigate the impending cut to OMNI-TV, which was Canada’s largest multilingual broadcaster in North America.